-The concept of building the 4 stroke started in 2003, when Bailey Aviation began testing small capacity 4 Stroke engines, looking deeply at the fundamental design of the engines assessing their attributes and downfalls.
+The concept of building the 4 stroke started in 2003, when Bailey Aviation began testing small capacity 4 stroke engines, looking deeply at the fundamental design of the engines assessing their attributes and downfalls.
 When exhibited early on in its development stage, many fellow paramotor manufacturers were in disbelief that Bailey Aviation had designed such a lightweight, powerful 4 stroke design.
-This is a testament to the state-of-the-art engine design and exhaustive research and development process, which has lead to the birth of a new generation of paramotor... the Bailey 4Stroke.
+This is a testament to the state-of-the-art engine design and exhaustive research and development process, which has lead to the birth of a new generation of paramotor... the Bailey 4 stroke.

-The Bailey 4Stroke paramotor is available in either 150 (149cc) or 175 (178cc) versions and with a choice of two different propeller sizes, a 1.10mØ version and a 1.30mØ version.
+2009 sees the introduction of our latest two 4 stroke engines, the V3-180 (180cc 2 valve / 18HP) and 4V-200 (200cc 4 valve / 22HP), both available with a choice of two different propeller sizes, a 1.10mØ version and a 1.30mØ version.
 The choice of two engine sizes and two propeller sizes means there is a paramotor suitable for all pilot weights.
 Your choice of propeller and engine type should be chosen based on your weight and its desired purpose (i.e. Competitions, fun-flying etc).
 The engine is only available with an electric start system for ease of use and health and safety reasons.

-The Bailey 4Stroke has many advantages over its 2 stroke counterparts.
-The engine is much smoother than a 2 stroke and power delivery is very progressive and linear, providing one of the sweetest engines ever designed for paramotoring.
-The 4Stroke design also returns fuel consumption1 figures simply not possible with a 2 stroke, with around 4-6 hours range with our 10 litre fuel tank.
+The Bailey Aviation 4 stroke engines have many advantages over their 2 stroke counterparts.
+The engines are much smoother than a 2 stroke and power delivery is very progressive and linear, providing one of the sweetest engines ever designed for paramotoring.
+The 4 stroke designs also return fuel consumption figures simply not possible with a 2 stroke, with around 4-6 hours range with our 10 litre fuel tank.

-Should you have any questions relating to the Bailey 4Stroke engine, please call the Bailey Aviation sales line on 01763 246660 or e-mail us at sales@baileyaviation.com.
+Should you have any questions relating to the Bailey 4 stroke engine, please call the Bailey Aviation sales line on 01763 246660 or e-mail us at sales@baileyaviation.com.

-We trust you will have many pleasurable hours of flight with your Bailey 4Stroke and hope that you find the rest of the operator's manual both informative and easy to understand.
+We trust you will have many pleasurable hours of flight with your Bailey 4 stroke and hope that you find the rest of the operator's manual both informative and easy to understand.